iamdhil/aiven-docs/docs/products/mysql/concepts/mysql-upgrade-failover.md

 :::note

--   Position of recovered replication slots might be up to several seconds older than on the original primary.
+-   The position of recovered replication slots might be up to several seconds older than on the original primary.
 Therefore, when re-connecting to MySQL and reading from replication slots, it's recommended to use start positions known to the client until